Day 1 – Kemble to Castle Eaton, 16½ miles.

 With much help from the official website and with the official guides in hand (bought for a quid each from eBay – a little out of date, but they’ll be ok I’m sure) accommodation had been booked and I set off to Paddington.
 Paddington – my gateway to the west, usually this means the USA or the Caribbean but today’s destination is just as exciting – is a lovely station, and I always like to tip my hat there to another traveller – he at the end of his great journey as I start mine, and the Great man himself, without whom I’d be going nowhere!

-A few crossword later I was at Kemble – and immediately got lost by confidently turning the wrong way out of the station!
+A crossword later I was at Kemble – and immediately got lost by confidently turning the wrong way out of the station!
+Starting as I was meaning to go on possibly.
 After a sharp about-turn and another mile or so, I was there.
 The Thames was sourced and the walk could begin.

 The source of the Thames was rather dry, as you’d expect it to be after a warm summer and on a balmy September day.
 A bit disappointing really, I hoping to see a tangible little trickle rather than a bone dry pile of stones.
 Oh well.
 I’m sure it will start sooner or later.
 Setting off down the field I almost immediately bumped into two people heading towards the source.
 They inquired whether it was that way, or whether it was wet or something, I can’t quite remember now.
 “Ohhhh… it’s impressive!”
 I told them with a hint of sarcasm, but actually it is quite impressive.
 It’s the source of England’s mightiest river!
 How could it not be impressive??